MiddleWeb’s Latest Back to School Posts

-And MiddleWeb contributor Lauren S. Brown shares her exploration of ways to get middle schoolers talking effectively in class about what they know, including ideas for pop-up mini-debates, in: Helping Students Speak More Effectively in Class.
+MiddleWeb blogger Lauren S. Brown shares her exploration of ways to get middle schoolers talking effectively in class about what they know, including ideas for pop-up mini-debates in Helping Students Speak More Effectively in Class.

 Content area resources are multiplying as school doors open

 Meaningful Math blogger Michelle Russell shares resources for tackling learning challenges that pop up each year in First Days of Math Class: Fractions and Equations.
 She follows up with her first week back in math class as she launched her classroom communities, thanks to teachers whose activities and ideas she scouted out online.

 Math coach and author Tracy Zager looks at How We Become Skillful Math Teachers with ways to speed up effectiveness in the classroom.

 ELA gets the attention of literacy coach Shawna Coppola in Rethink First-Day Writing to Better Engage Kids as she pushes teachers to think beyond the what-I-did-last-summer narratives.

 Kids on the Cusp blogger Mary Tarashuk adds three science units to her fourth grade classroom this year.
 In Using Fiction to Launch Our 4th Grade Science she shares how she plans to use the 2017 Global Read Aloud selection (The Wild Robot) in her Literacy Workshop to help ready students for her new science unit on animal and plant adaptation.

 Digital tools can help teachers create strong classroom communities